KaixoCode/pack_utils/README.md

 // Replace Type in Pack with Replacement pack_replace<Type, Replacement, Pack>

+// Replace all Types in Pack with Replacement pack_replace_all<Types, Replacement, Pack>

 // Replace all matches of Filter in Pack with Replacement pack_replace_filter<Filter, Replacement, Pack>